DefTruth/CUDA-Learn-Notes/kernels/flash-attn/README.md

 ## 📖 Performance
 <div id="perf"></div>

-Currently, for small-scale attention (SeqLen <= 4096), the flash-attention-mma implemented in this repository matches the performance of the official FA version.
-However, for large-scale attention computations, there remains a significant performance gap.
+Currently, for small-scale attention (B<=4, H <=48, SeqLen <= 8192), the flash-attention-mma implemented in this repository matches the performance of the official FA version.
+However, for large-scale attention computations, there remains a performance gap.
 Performance optimizations are ongoing; stay tuned for updates.

 ## 📖 Python Testing
 <div id="test"></div>